What do I do if I’m getting harassed, discriminated against, or retaliated against at work?

 Legal Advice and Counsel for People Still Employed

 We are frequently called upon to advise and counsel employees who are still employed by their employer.
 Advising and counseling someone who is still employed by their employer is difficult.
-We typically prefer not to do it because when an employee hires a lawyer is typically discoverable in any subsequent litigation.
+We typically don’t do it because when an employee hires a lawyer is typically discoverable in any subsequent litigation.
 If the employee is still employed when hiring a lawyer, it makes it look like the employee and the lawyer built up the case.
+It can also create a conflict of interest between the attorney and the client because the attorney typically considers what’s best for the client’s case, but what’s best for the client’s case might not be what’s best for the client’s life.
+So, even though we don’t provide legal advice and counsel to folks who are still employed, below you can find some guidance.

 How do I prove my employment case?